vlad2305m/tweakfork-1.19.3/README.md

 11. tweakNoSneakSlowdown -> Doesnt slow you down when you sneak
 12. tweakScaffoldPlace -> Place blocks in a similar way to how scaffold placing works.
 13. disableNametags -> Disables nametag rendering for unobstrusive replays
+14. disableBossBar -> Disables the boss bar rendering
-14. tweakContainerScan -> Scans containers and tells you how many items/types are in it.
+15. tweakContainerScan -> Scans containers and tells you how many items/types are in it.
 Useful for debugging storage tech.
     * Easily see which containers have items or not
     * Compile a list of all the items it found
     * Search the list and click to easily find the location of the items.
-15. Selectively Visible Blocks -> Allows you to make nice replays/vids with transparent parts (~~works with Optifucked~~ NOT YET).
+16. Selectively Visible Blocks -> Allows you to make nice replays/vids with transparent parts (~~works with Optifucked~~ NOT YET).
 Selectively renders blocks depending on position based white/blacklists.
     * Lists.selectiveBlocksWhitelist and Lists.selectiveBlocksBlacklist -> strings encoding the white/blacklists.
 Format: `x,y,z|x2,y2,z2|...`
     * tweakAreaSelector -> allows you to add/remove selection from list easily with areaSelectionAddToList and areaSelectionRemoveFromList hotkeys. works in replay editor.
 Use areaSelectionOffset hotkey to offset selection box.
     * tweakSelectiveBlocksRendering -> Turns on selective block rendering with the lists.
 Turn on before you render replay.